pranabkalita/arcis/README.md

 # TODO

-1. Merge Email verification and Password Rest token in User model
+1. [✅] Merge Email verification
+2. [❌] Password Rest token in User model
-2. Use compressor to compress the response
+3. [❌] Use compressor to compress the response
-3. Use DTOs for the POST/PUT/PATCH requests
+4. [❌] Use DTOs for the POST/PUT/PATCH requests (or schema based validation to accept only defined propertied from request)